egeoffrey/egeoffrey-service-example/README.md

 ## Build

 Building is required only if you are the author of the package.
-To build a Docker image and automatically push it to [Docker Hub](https://hub.docker.com/r/egeoffrey/egeoffrey-module-example), run the following command from within this package's directory:
+To build a Docker image and automatically push it to [Docker Hub](https://hub.docker.com/r/egeoffrey/egeoffrey-service-example), run the following command from within this package's directory:
 ```
-egeoffrey-cli build egeoffrey-module-example <amd64|arm>
+egeoffrey-cli build egeoffrey-service-example <amd64|arm>
 ```

 ## Uninstall

 To uninstall this package, run the following command from within your eGeoffrey installation directory:
 ```
-egeoffrey-cli uninstall egeoffrey-module-example
+egeoffrey-cli uninstall egeoffrey-service-example
 ```
 Remember to run also `egeoffrey-cli start` to ensure the changes are correctly applied.
 ## Tags